ie3-institute/PowerSystemDataModel/docs/readthedocs/models/models.rst

     - for now, there is no default way to compare entities in a 'number equality' way provided.
 E.g. a line with a length of 1km compared to a line with a length of 1000m is actually of the same length, but calling :code:`LineA.equals(LineB)` would return :code:`false` as the equality check does NOT convert units.
-If you want to compare two entity instances based on their equality you have (for now) check for each quantity manually using their :code:`isEquivalentTo()` method.
+If you want to compare two entity instances based on their equivalence you have (for now) check for each quantity manually using their :code:`isEquivalentTo()` method.
 If you think you would benefit from a standard method that allows entity equivalence check, please consider handing in an issue `here <https://github.com/ie3-institute/PowerSystemDataModel/issues>`_.